nickcharron/cad_image_markup/README.md

           data_root + "marked_up_cad/<your_marked_up_cad_drawing>.png"};
 ```

-The test can be added to the load_and_build_tests executable by rebuilding the project.
+The test can be added to the load_and_build_examples executable by rebuilding the project.

 The solution and optimization parameters should also be updated depending on your test data.
 This can be done at runtime but depending on the filetypes provided as input, some options are not available.
 This is explained along with all the configurable parameters in the next section.